About Trash City

 Contact

-There is an email address: admin@ the domain which you are currently browsing.
-I can’t say I check it every day.
-Maybe not every week.
-But it exists.
+You can email azsnakepit at the Gmail, should you have the need.
 Feel free to get in touch if you ever bought a copy of TC, or are just stumbling across this time-capsule of unfortunate ideas.

 Important Disclaimer